 Read the full Vanguard VFV review here.

 XUU tracks the entire U.S. stock market, including small, middle, and large-cap stocks.
-XUS tracks only large-cap stocks.
+XUS tracks only large-cap stocks in the U.S.

 My favourite and cheapest ways to buy ETFs in Canada are:

 |Questrade||Get $50 Free Stock Trades|

 To learn more, check out my full breakdown of the best trading platforms in Canada here.

 Because of its affordability and diversity, iShares Core S&P 500 ETF XUS is a highly regarded fund.
 Morningstar, a U.S.-based financial services firm, independently analyzes and rates funds across the board to help investors make solid financial decisions.